hylo-lang/specification/spec.md

 Val is a research language based on the principles of mutable value semantics (MVS) (Racordon et al. 2022) for safety and efficiency.
 It is designed to help developers write and maintain correct programs using powerful abstractions without loss of efficiency.

-Val is strongly related to the [Swift programming language](https://www.swift.org) and borrows liberally from its syntax and semantics.
-Nonetheless, it exposes a more elaborated memory model to the user for a tighter control over memory, blending ideas found in other languages such as Rust, C++, and Go.

-On a theoretical front, Val owes greatly to linear types [(Wadler 1990)](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.31.5002&rep=rep1&type=pdf), ownership types [(Clarke et al. 2013)](https://doi.org/10.1007/978-3-642-36946-9_3), and capability-based type systems [(Smith et al. 2000)](https://doi.org/10.1007/3-540-46425-5_24), while striving to hide the complexity inherent to these approaches.
-It does so by excluding first-class references from the user model and using continuations to mitigate the loss of expressiveness.

 # Lexical conventions

 ## Program text